 • Lessen the burden of taxes on your family.

 How Do You Make a Bequest?

 A bequest is one of the easiest gifts to make.
-With the help of a financial advisor, you can include language in your will or trust specifying a gift to be made to family, friends or a charity as part of your estate plan.
+With the help of a financial adviser, you can include language in your will or trust specifying a gift to be made to family, friends, or a charity as part of your estate plan.

 Your Bequest Options